core-wg/resource-directory/draft-ietf-core-resource-directory.md

 data are published to the intermediary upon changes or at regular intervals.
 Descriptions of the sensors that resolve to links to sensor data may be published to a Resource Directory.
-Applications wishing to consume the data can use the Resource Directory lookup function set to discover and resolve links to the desired resources and endpoints.
+Applications wishing to consume the data can use RD Lookup to discover and resolve links to the desired resources and endpoints.
 The Resource Directory service need not be coupled with the data intermediary service.
 Mapping of Resource Directories to data intermediaries may be many-to-many.

-Metadata in web-link compatible representations are supplied by Resource Directories, which may be internally stored as  triples, or relation/attribute pairs providing metadata about resource links.
+Metadata in web link formats like {{RFC6690}} are supplied by Resource Directories, which may be internally stored as  triples, or relation/attribute pairs providing metadata about resource links.
 External catalogs that are represented in other formats may be converted to common web linking formats for storage and access by Resource Directories.
 Since it is common practice for these to be URN encoded, simple and lossless structural transforms should generally be sufficient to store external metadata in Resource Directories.

 The additional features of Resource Directory allow domains to be defined